 Total breakdown = (Airport taxi fee – to and fro) (18 +358 +62 +108 +335 +272 = $1153)

 [62 + 1,314 + 234 + 400 + 1,230 + 1,000 = AED 4240]

 How to cover the best things to do in Bangkok:

 Other than all that is mentioned above, if you are planning to stay longer in Bangkok, I have featured a few of my favorite guides to get information from before traveling to a new country.

 So there you go!
-The perfect guide for your trip to Bangkok.
-Covering the main sightseeing attractions, shopping, and food.
+The perfect Bangkok Tour Guide for your trip covering the main sightseeing attractions, shopping, and food.

 Do you have some affordable countries to visit in mind?
 Do let us know…

 Note: All currency values and tour prices are subject to change and are updated as of February 2019

 P. S. If you would like to save and read later, here’s a pinnable version 🙂

 Disclaimer: This post contains affiliate links.
 Buying the product will result in a small commission to me at no extra added cost to you :)